iampranabray/CryptoWallet/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a wallet which transfers your own token from wallet to another address .

 A few resources to get you started if this is your first Flutter project: